wazuh/wazuh-documentation/source/user-manual/automatic-remediation/remediation-faq.rst

 Can active response remove the action after a time?
 ---------------------------------------------------
-Yes, using timeout_allowed option  on the command and timeout on active response. :ref:`Example <remediation-examples>`
+Yes, using the *timeout_allowed* option on the command and the *timeout* option on tje active response.
+More info: :ref:`Example <remediation-examples>`